 c.
 61 or more days late 20%

-1. Non-Technical modifications include, but are not limited to name changes, change of ownership and similar administrative changes.
+1. Non-Technical modifications include, but are not limited to name changes, change of ownership and similar administrative changes, correction of typographical errors.
 For gasoline dispensing facilities, a portion of these fees will be used to cover the fees required for changes of ownership in OAR 340-150-0052(4).

-2. Basic Technical Modifications include, but are not limited to corrections of emission factors in compliance methods, changing source test dates for extenuating circumstances, and similar changes.
+2. Basic Technical Modifications include, but are not limited to changing source test dates if the equipment is not being operated, and similar changes.

-3. Simple Technical Modifications include, but are not limited to, incorporating a PSEL compliance method from a review report into an ACDP, modifying a compliance method to use different emission factors or process parameter, changing source test dates for extenuating circumstances, changing reporting frequency, incorporating NSPS and NESHAP requirements that do not require judgment, and similar changes.
+3. Simple Technical Modifications include, but are not limited to modifying a compliance method to use different emission factors or process parameter, changing reporting dates or frequency, and similar changes.

-4. Moderate Technical Modifications include, but are not limited to incorporating a relatively simple new compliance method into a permit, adding a relatively simple compliance method or monitoring for an emission point or control device not previously addressed in a permit, revising monitoring and reporting requirements other than dates and frequency, adding a new applicable requirement into a permit due to a change in process or change in rules and that does not require judgment by the Department, incorporating NSPS and NESHAP requirements that do not require judgment, and similar changes.
+4. Moderate Technical Modifications include, but are not limited to adding a simple compliance method or monitoring for an emission point or control device not previously addressed in a permit, revising monitoring and reporting requirements other than dates and frequency, adding a new applicable requirement into a permit due to a change in process or change in rules , incorporating NSPS and NESHAP requirements, and similar changes.

-5. Complex Technical Modifications include, but are not limited to incorporating a relatively complex new compliance method into a permit, adding a relatively complex compliance method or monitoring for an emission point or control devise not previously addressed in a permit, adding a relatively complex new applicable requirement into a permit due to a change in process or change in rules and that requires judgment by the Department, and similar changes.
+5. Complex Technical Modifications include, but are not limited to incorporating a complex new compliance method into a permit, adding a complex compliance method or monitoring for an emission point or control device not previously addressed in a permit, adding a complex new applicable requirement into a permit due to a change in process or change in rules, and similar changes.

-6. This is a one time fee payable when a Compliance Order is established in a Permit or a Department Order containing a compliance schedule becomes a Final Order of the Department and is based on the number of months the Department will have to oversee the Order.
+6. This is a one time fee payable when a Compliance Order is established in a Permit or a DEQ Order containing a compliance schedule becomes a Final Order of DEQ and is based on the number of months DEQ will have to oversee the Order.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+Stat.
+Auth.: ORS 468.020 Stats.
+Implemented: ORS 468A [See history of this table under OAR 340-216-0020.]

 DIVISION 218